MSc Substance Use

 With elective modules in specialist subjects such as housing, public health or rehabilitation, you’ll develop a range of skills which will significantly enhance your confidence and employability in the field of substance use.

-On successful completion of this programme, you should be able to:
+On successful completion of this programme, you should be able to achieve the following objectives.

-- Evaluate and critique theories and concepts expressed to account for substance use and assess how these have informed the development of substance use policies and interventions
+- Evaluate and criticise theories and concepts expressed to account for substance use and asses how these have informed the development of substance use policies and intervention.

-- Apply critical analysis, evaluation and synthesis to current issues of Scottish, UK and international policy approaches to substance use
+- Apply critical analysis, evaluation and synthesis to forefront and current issues of UK and international policy approaches to substance use.

-- Appraise and critically evaluate major international, national (UK and Scottish), and local approaches to practice with a focus on partnership working to address the complexity of substance-related problems
+- Appraise and critically evaluate major international and local approaches to practice with a focus on partnership working to address the complexity of substance-related problems.

-- Demonstrate leadership and/or initiative and make an identifiable contribution to the field of substance use through the critical assessment of evidence.
+- Demonstrate leadership and/or initiative and make an identifiable contribution to the field of substance use through the critical assessment of evidence to conduct a literature review and/or design research.

-- Reflect on personal, professional and societal values and the ways these might impact on development of substance use policy and practice
+- Reflect on personal, professional and societal values and the ways these might impact on development of drug policy and practice.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.